unbit/uwsgi-docs/RackQuickstart.rst

 Basically those lines force uWSGI to load the bundler engine and to use the Gemfile specified in the BUNDLE_GEMFILE environment variable.

-When using Bundler (like moder frameworks do) your common deployment configuration will be:
+When using Bundler (like modern frameworks do) your common deployment configuration will be:

 .. code-block:: ini